BEST CHOICE | BEST PRICE | ||||

 Tsurumi HS2.4S Semi-vortex Submersible Trash Pump w/agitator, 1/2hp, 115V, 2″ Discharge

 There are some situations that call for you to get messy.
 Well, for your sump pump to get messy.
-This heavy-duty Tsurumi HS2.4S pump is able to handle large solids thanks to a shaft-mounted agitator.
-A combination of seals work to keep the pump protected when handling debris that can accumulate as a result of flooding.
+This heavy-duty Tsurumi HS2.4S pump can handle large solids thanks to a shaft-mounted agitator.
+A combination of seals works to keep the pump protected when handling debris that can accumulate as a result of flooding.

-There is a massive 2″ discharge on this submersible pump, and that means you’ll be moving a lot of water per hour.
+There is a massive 2″ discharge on this submersible pump, meaning you’ll be moving a lot of water per hour.
 It works on either 110 or 220V, and the 20′ cord is just the kind of thing we like to see.

 It’s not a pump for the timid.
 The unit weighs 30 pounds.
 Once you place it, it won’t be that easy to move.
 That’s a pretty big negative when you consider that many people use a trash pump like this to drain outside ponds.
 It can also struggle a little with sludge, although it will get loose pieces of trash with ease.